wevote/weconnect-server/README.md

 ```
 Those lines at the end provide useful information.
 * initdb was run to create a bare minimum database for postgres, so it can store privileges, logins, and other configuration info.
-* if you want to run postgres as a daemon service (it is always running in the background), you can use this command in
+* if you want to run postgres as a daemon service (so it is always running in the background), you can use this command in
-  a webstorm terminal window `brew services start postgresql@14` and then ever your Mac is running, postgres will then be running
+  a webstorm terminal window <br />`brew services start postgresql@14`<br /> and then ever your Mac is running, postgres will then be running
-  (If you want to stop it running as a background service just type `brew services stop postgresql@14`)
+  (If you want to stop it running as a background service just type <br />`brew services stop postgresql@14`)
-* Alternatively, if you just want to be able to turn on postgres when you want it (and not have it run as a daemon service) use this command in a Webstorm terminal
+* Alternatively, if you just want to be able to turn on postgres when you want it (and not have it run as a daemon service) use this command in a Webstorm terminal<br/>
-  `/usr/local/opt/postgresql@14/bin/postgres -D /usr/local/var/postgresql@14` and when you are done, press Ctrl-c in that terminal
+  `/usr/local/opt/postgresql@14/bin/postgres -D /usr/local/var/postgresql@14` <br />and when you are done, press Ctrl+C in that terminal
   window to stop postgres.

 Now start postgres running as a daemon service: